haskell-org/summer-of-haskell/content/news/2018-04-23-accepted-projects.md

 # Parallel Automatic Differentiation

 Student: Andrew Knapp
-Mentors: Trevor L. McDonell, Edward Kmett, Alois Cochard
+Mentors: Sacha Sokoloski, Trevor L. McDonell, Edward Kmett, Alois Cochard

 Automatic Differentation (AD) is a technique for computing derivatives of numerical functions that does not use symbolic differentiation or